-- 34. On the 16th day before the last day of voting, the Chief Returning Officer shall certify every nomination which: - (a) is conditionally certified according to section 31; and - (b) attended the All Candidates Meeting according to section 32 or 33.
+- 34 (a) On the 16th day before the last day of voting, the Chief Returning Officer shall certify every nomination that: - (i) Has been conditionally certified under Section 31; and - (ii) Has attended the All Candidates Meeting in accordance with Section 32 or 33.

-Every nomination which is not certified according to the requirements of this section is deemed to be withdrawn.
+Any nomination not certified under this section shall be deemed withdrawn.